Domestic policy of the George W. Bush administration: Voting rights

+Workers

+On March 20, 2001, Bush signed a repeal of workplace safety regulations that were intended to prevent injuries of employees across America.
+Bush changed the pay rate for federal workers.

 Health

 Health care

 In July 2002, Bush cut off U.S. funding to the United Nations Population Fund (UNFPA).
 Bush stated that the UNFPA supported forced abortions and sterilizations in the People's Republic of China.

 Bush sought to expand Medicare so it would also cover the cost of prescription drugs, a program that became known as Medicare Part D. Many congressional Democrats opposed the bill because it did not allow Medicare to negotiate the prices of drugs, while many conservative Republicans opposed the expansion of the government's involvement in healthcare.
 Assisted by Speaker of the House Dennis Hastert and Senate majority leader Bill Frist, Bush overcame strong opposition and won passage of his Medicare bill.
 In December 2003, Bush signed the Medicare Prescription Drug, Improvement, and Modernization Act, the largest expansion of Medicare since the program's creation in 1965.

 Bush signed the Partial-Birth Abortion Ban Act in 2003, having declared his aim to "promote a culture of life".

 In 2007, Bush vetoed the expansion of the Children's Health Insurance Program stating his concern that the bill would "federalize health care".
 His veto was criticized as the bill as insensitive to children's needs.
+The House of Representatives failed to override Bush's veto on October 18.
+On December 12, 2007, Bush vetoed a similar bill regarding children's healthcare.

 Abortion

-On his first day in office, President Bush implemented the Mexico City Policy; this policy required nongovernmental organizations receiving federal funds to agree not to perform abortions or to actively promote abortion as a method of family planning in other nations.
+On his first day in office, President Bush implemented the Mexico City Policy.
+This policy required nongovernmental organizations receiving federal funds to agree not to perform abortions or to actively promote abortion as a method of family planning in other nations.
 In 2002, President Bush signed the Born-Alive Infants Protection Act, which extends legal protection to infants born alive after failed attempts at induced abortion.
 Also in 2002, President Bush withdrew funding from the United Nations Population Fund based on a finding that UNPF's activities facilitated China's one-child-only/forced abortion policy.
 In 2003, President Bush signed the Partial Birth Abortion Ban Act into law; that law was later upheld by the Supreme Court of the United States in Gonzales v.
 Carhart.
 President Bush signed the Unborn Victims of Violence Act (Laci and Conner's Law), which provides that a person who commits certain federal violent crimes and thereby causes the death of, or bodily injury to, a fetus shall be guilty of a separate offense, whether or not the person knew the mother was pregnant or intended to harm the fetus.

+Abstinence

+The Bush administration promoted abstinence through federal grants.